jenschlot/IBM-Bluemix-DevOps-Documentation/docs/reference/startproject/index.md

-# Creating IBM DevOps Services projects
+# Start a project in IBM DevOps Services

 Last modified: 12 November 2014